 - 1. Reset the control's Peak-Speed register. - 2.
 Verify that the turbine is in speed control then raise the speed setpoint to the "maximum control speed" setting. - 3.
-Raise the speed to max governor speed (if GEN unit the breaker must be open). - 4.
-Initiate the Overspeed Test through the CCT program or a contact input. - 5.
-Raise the speed setpoint to the Electrical Overspeed Trip point. - 6.
-When the turbine reaches the overspeed trip point, the control will issue an alarm, but WILL NOT shut down the turbine. - 7.
-When the turbine reaches the external overspeed trip point, the external overspeed device (mechanical or electrical device) will trip the turbine. - 8.
-If the turbine speed reaches the Maximum Overspeed Test setpoint without the External trip occurring, then the control will Trip the turbine.
+Initiate the Overspeed Test through the PCI program, a contact input or Modbus command (OpView). - 4.
+Raise the speed setpoint to the Electrical Overspeed Trip point.

+5. PCI or Modbus based test-If performing this test through the PCI program or Modbus, when the turbine reaches the overspeed trip point the control will issue an alarm, but WILL NOT shut down the turbine.
+OR